Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 Silverskin doesn't dissolve like fat, so if you leave it on, the meat will be a bit tough.

+The perfect beef tenderloin is not hard to cook or roast; it's just a matter of balancing time and temperature.
 If you follow the basic guidelines of time and temperature, you'll have the perfect beef tenderloin every time!

 Never have to be intimidated again by this pricey dish-which is TOTALLY worth every penny...once or twice a year:)